-However, the loss is here mitigated, compared to an unemployment spell experienced around 30, partly by the fact that the unemployment benefit is due over a longer period at those ages45.
-Moreover, despite the unemployment spell potentially coming with a wage penalty, this is limited here, as age-related wage growth after age 49 is smaller.
+However, the loss is here mitigated (maximum 8%, compared to the Reference set, whereas it was 22% in Table 4-R), partly by the fact that the unemployment benefit is due over a longer period at those ages39.
+Moreover, despite the unemployment spell potentially coming with a wage penalty, the effect is limited here (last couple of lines in Table 10-B), as age-related wage growth after age 49 is smaller.
+Finally, the intensity of loss while going through options embedding lighter careers is reduced (maximum 12% in Table 10-B, compared to possibly 27% in Table 4-B).